 Check out the Bristol Stool Chart below.
 Normal bowel movements are between types #3 and #4:

-If you are straining to pass bowel movements, going infrequently, or feeling like you are “incomplete” when you do go, it’s time to get proactive about what’s happening inside your body.
+If you are straining with bowel movements, going infrequently, or feeling like you are “incomplete” when you finish, it’s time to get proactive about what’s happening inside your body.

 Use these 3 easy steps to promote normal daily bowel movements: